 Antibiotic overuse in humans

-Antibiotic consumption for human health is reported to have increased by 36% globally between 2000 and 2010.
+Antibiotic consumption for human health has significantly increased over the last decades.
 Continued increasing rates of antibiotic use in hospitals and the community cause selection of resistant strains, resulting in a need to use antibiotics with a broader antibacterial spectrum and further resistance development to these drugs.
 There is a substantial variation in antibiotic consumption between countries.
 Reasons for this include socioeconomic factors, cultural differences, financial incentives, fear of lawsuits and lack of treatment guidelines.
 It has been estimated that as much as 50% of antibiotic use is inappropriate.

 Patient expectations and over-prescribing providers